 - a) Approved the draft report and noted that Auditors will change the status from draft to final. - 7.
-Glasgow City Integration Joint Board Budget Monitoring for Month 9 and Period 10 2024-25 and 31st December 2024 for Health and highlights any areas of budget pressures and actions to mitigate these pressures.
+Glasgow City Integration Joint Board Budget Monitoring for Month 9 and Period 10 2024-25

 Margaret Hogg presented a report outlining the financial position of the Glasgow City Integration Joint Board as at 13th December 2024 for Council